Immigration Appeals through a Phoenix

 After an Immigration judge renders his decision, either orally or in writing, a party has the option of filing an appeal with the Board of Immigration Appeals.
 Once the party files his appeal with the BIA, the lower court is divested of its jurisdiction.

 Because U.S. immigration Law is all we do, we keep current with the latest changes in immigration policy and law that have a direct impact on you.
-You can count on the Phoenix Immigration Appeal attorneys at Maria Jones Law Firm to handle your removal or immigration case in the most efficient and professional manner possible.
+You can count on the Phoenix Immigration Appeal attorneys or phoenix immigration attorney at Maria Jones Law Firm to handle your removal or immigration case in the most efficient and professional manner possible.
 Please call us now at 602.626.3296 , to discuss how to appeal your case to the BIA.